kinktrails/kinktrails/how-to-play.md

 You decide how the game flows:

 - **Timing** – How often do you want a dare?
 Every 5 minutes?
 10?
 Decide based on trail length and intensity.
 - **Level Ups & Add-ons** – Level up after a set number of dares, after a specific time, or by dice rolls.
-Or assign someone the power to decide when it’s time to crank it up.
+Or assign someone the power to decide when it’s time to crank it up or just use the Level-up Power card.
 - **Add-on Activation** – Maybe one player gets the power to enable add-ons or you decide that together.
 Or maybe the person who rolls a 6 can decide if they want to upgrade...
+Or you just choose to add the Add-On power card(s)...

 ---